Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Notation and Preliminaries

 \subsection{Notation}

-In this section, we explain the notation throughout the paper.
+We explain the notation used throughout the paper.
 The two-dimensional torus is denoted by $\T^2$.
 The Euclidean norm is denoted by $| \cdot |$ For any $\eps > 0$, the $\eps$-restriction of a set $S \subseteq \T^2$ is denoted and defined by